Determine the Need for a Test

 4. Monitor a patient's disease or condition

 A test can do this only if it is efficient, specific, and sensitive.
-A test is efficient if it can correctly classify a patient as having a specific disease or condition.
-Sensitivity is the ability to detect a disease and specificity is the ability to positively identify a disease or condition.
+A test is efficient if it correctly classifies a patient as having a particular disease or condition.
+Sensitivity is the ability to detect a disease, and specificity is the ability to identify a disease or condition positively.
 Most test reagent manufacturers provide the sensitivity and specificity of their test method.
-If the Providers are mostly interested in screening for a possible disease or condition, they will want a highly sensitive test and will then follow up with a specific (and possibly more expensive) test to confirm that the patient indeed has the disease or condition.
+Suppose the providers primarily aim to screen for a possible disease or condition.
+In that case, they will want a susceptible test and follow up with a specific (possibly more expensive) test to confirm the patient has a disease or condition.

-An example scenario is a Family Practice Clinic that wants to add a COVID SARS 2 test to screen their patients.
+An example scenario is a Family Practice Clinic that wants to add a COVID-19 SARS 2 test to screen their patients.
 The vendor indicated that the instrument they had would not be expensive to purchase and provided a waived testing format.
 Upon reviewing research data provided by the FDA for early approval of the instrument and test, the data showed 80% sensitivity and 100% specificity.
-Because they wanted a test to rule out COVID SARS 2, this would not be a good solution for their laboratory.
+This would not be a good solution for their laboratory because they wanted a test to rule out COVID-19 SARS 2.